 Law enforcement offices are not exempt from the federal misdemeanor crime of domestic violence disqualification and therefore, must consent to a background check when purchasing firearms.
 The exception to this requirement is the purchase of a duty weapon from a licensed firearms dealer on behalf of an Employer’s Certification Letter.

 Is a concealed handgun permit issued in another state valid or recognized in Virginia?

 States with which Virginia has entered into concealed handgun permit reciprocity agreements, or which Virginia will grant recognition, are listed on our Reciprocity and Recognition page.

 Are Virginia concealed handgun permits issued to non-Virginia residents?

-Section 18.2-308, Code of Virginia, authorizes the issuance of concealed handgun permits to non-Virginia residents.
+Virginia Code Section 18.2-308.06 authorizes the issuance of concealed handgun permits to non-Virginia residents.
 Please refer to Nonresident Concealed Handgun Permits in this web site.

 The address on my Resident Concealed Handgun Permit is no longer correct.
 Is my permit still valid?

 Yes, but you may request a replacement permit if you wish.
 The clerk of a circuit court that issued a valid concealed handgun permit shall, upon presentation of the valid permit and proof of a new address of residence by the permit holder, issue a replacement permit specifying the permit holder's new address.
 See 18.2-308.011.